railsadminteam/rails_admin/Authorization-with-CanCan.md

   def initialize(user)
     can :read, :all                   # allow everyone to read everything if user
-      can :authorize, :rails_admin    # only allow logged in user access to Rails Admin if user.role? :superadmin
+      can :access, :rails_admin    # only allow logged in user access to Rails Admin if user.role? :superadmin
         can :manage, :all             # allow superadmins to do anything elsif user.role? :manager